top of page

 Are The Rules Very Different?

-For SMEs, the practical requirements are almost the same.
+For day-to-day operations, no. For SMEs, the practical requirements are almost the same.

-• Have a clear and honest privacy policy
+• Have a clear and honest privacy policy.

-• Know what personal data you collect and why
+• Know what personal data you collect and why.

-• Only collect data you actually need
+• Only collect data you actually need.

-• Keep data secure
+• Keep data secure.

-• Respect people’s rights, such as access and deletion requests
+• Respect people’s rights, such as access and deletion requests.

-• Have proper agreements with suppliers who process data for you
+• Have proper agreements with suppliers who process data for you.

-• Which regulator oversees you
+• Which regulator oversees you.

-• How international data transfers are approved
+• How international data transfers are approved.

-• Which version of standard contracts you should use
+• Which version of standard contracts you should use.

 Most SMEs won’t feel these differences unless they grow, scale, or operate internationally.